- Share this article on Facebook

 - Share this article on Tumblr

-Over the weekend, cable and network news covered the big storm — which became a huge Category 5 on Monday — as it passed near Jamaica and other Caribbean islands.
+During the weekend, cable and network news covered the big storm — which became a Category 5 on Monday — as it passed near Jamaica and other Caribbean islands.
 Network news correspondents and crews were moved late last week and during the weekend to be in place for wherever the storm ended up.

 “We had to put people out from Corpus Christi (Texas) all the way down to Cancun and Jamaica,” said David Verdi, vp worldwide newsgathering at NBC News.
 “This is a pretty widespread hurricane, and the geography is such (that) it takes four teams spread out over 1,000 miles.”